Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Calculation of the constants Gamma kl

 In this section, we compute the constants $\Gamma_{k,\ell}$ that arise in the definition of the projectors $Q_n$ and $Q_{n,r}$.
-The main result of this section, stated in Proposition~\ref{Prop.const.rel}, is a linear recurrence relation satisfied by the constants $\Gamma_{k,\ell}$.
+We obtain, in \cref{Prop.const.rel} below, a linear recurrence relation satisfied by the constants $\Gamma_{k,\ell}$.
 As explained in \cref{Sec:Fourier,sec:kernel}, this gives a way to compute all the constants.
-Then in \cref{Sec:Conj.Values}, we use this method to compute the values of $\Gamma_{k,\ell}$ for the lowest values of $k$, and to conjecture closed-form formulas for all $k$.
+Then in \cref{Sec:Conj.Values}, we use this method to compute the values of $\Gamma_{k,\ell}$ for the lowest values of $k$, which then enables us to give closed-form formulas for all $k$.
+The closed-form formulas are proved in \cref{Sec:proof.closed.form}.